 Instead of rushing to call the first boarding kennel that shows up in your Google search when you have an emergency, plan ahead for this situation.
 Ask your friends – especially the ones whom your dog knows very well and who come to visit often – if they would be willing to step in and care for your dog in case of need.
 Offer to be their emergency sitter if they have pets or offer to babysit if they have kids.
 Having more than one person that you can rely upon in emergency situations is the best way to ensure that your pet will be taken care of and will not be overly stressed or at risk in your absence.

-Training is an absolute necessity for a German Shepherd and, once again, these services can be extremely expensive.
+Training is an absolute necessity for a German Shepherd and, once again, these services can be quite expensive.
 The good news is that, unless you want your pet to perform in working competitions or become a highly skilled protection or service dog, you can train your dog yourself.
-Atlas Shepherds offers life-time advice and support for every pup that we sell and we will always be just a phone call away.
-We strongly encourage you to use this option as much as needed.
-While we are not professional trainers, we can definitely help with advice and ideas regarding basic obedience training.

 Atlas Shepherds offers lifetime advice and support for every pup that we sell and we will always be just a phone call away.
 We strongly encourage you to use this option as much as needed.
 We will be happy to help with advice and ideas regarding basic obedience training, home and social manners.

 There are a multitude of videos and articles about dog training and you can definitely learn how to train your dog to be a great companion and a well-behaved pet.
 Choose the advice of balanced trainers who will show you the every day, small and often boring steps of the training process.